 'Kissing sailor' in iconic NY picture dies age 95

-George Mendonsa had a seizure on Sunday after falling at an assisted living facility in Middleton, Rhode Island, his daughter Sharon Molleur said.
+George Mendonsa had a seizure on Sunday (Feb 17) after falling at an assisted living facility in Middletown, Rhode Island, his daughter Sharon Molleur said.

-In the famous image, one of four taken by Alfred Eisenstadt for Life magazine, Mendonsa is seen ecstatically bending over and kissing a woman in a white nurse's uniform.
+In the famous image, one of four taken by Alfred Eisenstaedt for Life magazine, Mendonsa is seen ecstatically bending over and kissing a woman in a white nurse's uniform.

 The picture was published by Life as "V-J Day in Times Square."